 Surgical First Assisting in Cesarean Delivery

 This six-week, interactive, online course gives women’s health professionals the foundation necessary to become competent surgical assistants.
-Offered twice annually, this course has been approved by the American College of Nurse-Midwives (ACNM).
+Offered twice annually by the School of Continuing and Professional Studies, this course has been approved by the American College of Nurse-Midwives (ACNM).
 Clinicians who successfully complete the course will receive six CEUs.

 » Those interested can register through WebAdvisor by logging in as a guest and paying with a credit card; or over the phone at 215.951.2900.